-We've written this guide to encompass the best cheap phones around in Australia right now, but if you have a particular preference for a specific manufacturer or operating system T3 has plenty of specialist phone guides here, too.
-For example, our best gaming phones guide covers the handsets that we've found to be the best performers in mobile gaming, and our best Android phones guide won't try and tempt you to buy an iPhone when your heart is set on an Android one.
+This guide exists to help you find the best all-rounders, at the best price points.
+If you know yourself and have a particular love for any specific manufacturers or have particular needs, we’ll have you covered in one of our specialist guides.
+For example, our best gaming phones guide covers the handsets that we've found to be the best performers in mobile gaming, and our best Android phones guide won't tempt you to buy an iPhone when your heart is set on an Android one.

-And if you're loyal to a particular brand, check out our guides to the top-rated Samsung phones, best iPhone, and Nokia phones and many more.
+We’ve built guides for the top-rated Samsung phones, best iPhone, and Nokia phones and many more.
 We've even got a guide to the best small phones for those of us who prefer our phones to fit in our pockets.

 You'll find that most of the phones here are 4G, not 5G, but if you really want major download speeds then check out our best 5G phones guide.

 The Apple iPhone SE (2020) is the best cheap phone in the world.
 That's because it delivers a near-flagship iPhone experience but does so for a fraction of the cost.
 Indeed, the SE is so cheap that is rings in for under half that if the flagship iPhone 11 Pro, and for that reason alone it demands checking out by any prospective phone upgrader.

 It really does deliver in terms of phone experience, too, with the exact same benchmark-crushing processor installed in it iPhone 11 range making its way into the 2020 SE, too.
 That means that this phone delivers A13 Bionic-levels of speed and energy efficiency, which combined with the butter smooth and super intuitive and feature packed iOS 13 operating system, makes using the iPhone SE an absolute joy.